UoB-COMSM0166/2025-group-21/README.md

 #### Analysis

-From this open discussion, we created a framework of notes, that divides the sustainability impacts of our game into focal points within these five dimensions (Table X).
+From this open discussion, we created a framework of notes, that divides the sustainability impacts of our game into focal points within these five dimensions (Table 4).

 <div align=“center”>
-  <p><b>Table X.</b> Discussion notes divided into sustainability dimensions from SusAF protocol.</p>
   <table border="1">
     <thead>
       <tr>